 How are the school’s resources allocated and matched to my son/daughter’s needs?

-- Ash Trees reviews staffing at least annually and staff groups according to the specific needs of the pupils within the group.
-As a rule of thumb, all groups have at least one teacher and two teaching assistants although some classes may have less or more teaching assistants.
-The specific needs of individual pupils are monitored on a daily basis by the class team and if these needs significantly change we will look to better meet these needs through further personalisation of the curriculum which may include more access to therapists, access to a different curriculum model and/or increased staffing.
+- Portland reviews staffing at least annually and staff groups according to the specific needs of the students within the group.
+As a rule of thumb, all groups have at least one teacher and one teaching assistant although some classes may have three or four teaching assistants.
+The specific needs of individual students are monitored on a daily basis by the class team and if these needs significantly change we will look to better meet these needs through further personalisation of the curriculum which may include more access to therapists, access to a different curriculum model and/or increased staffing.

-- Additional grant monies such as pupil premium are used to further support named pupils.
+- Additional grant monies such as pupil premium and year 7 catch up are used to further support identified students.
 This money allows us to have increased staffing ratios thus enabling increased personalisation and support to maximise progress.
-The detail of how this money is used can be found under pupil premium on our website.
+The detail of how this money is used can be found under pupil premium on our website here.

 What specialist teaching qualifications do staff have who support my son/daughter?